Teetlez/teetlez.github.io/content/writings/newton-trinity.md

 ### 2

-> *The word God put absolutely without restriction to the Son or Holy Ghost doth always signify the Father from one end of the scriptures to the other.*
+> _The word God put absolutely without restriction to the Son or Holy Ghost doth always signify the Father from one end of the scriptures to the other._

-If I am understanding this statement correctly, it is essentially saying that in the scriptures the default meaning of the word *God* is the same as *God the Father*.
+If I am understanding this statement correctly, it is essentially saying that in the scriptures the default meaning of the word _God_ is the same as _God the Father_.
 However, one must not forget the original contexts of these scriptures.
 With the new revelations from the NT, there were concepts that had to be introduced with care and clairity.
 Two of these concepts would be that of the Son and of the Spirit.
 With the interactions within the Trinity, the person of the Father would be closest to how the ancient Hebrews would have understood God, thus needing less specification.

 The Son needed to be specified due the concept of God taking on this role of a servant and a sacrifice.
 The whole reason of specifying the Son as God is so that there is reason to not trust in the belief of Arianism.
 If it were not the case, how much more likely would Arianism rise as a result of this?
 I think if Newton's statement was to imply some non-trinitarian view, then it clearly backfired.

 The Spirit needed to be specified due to the concept of God indwelling those who are saved.
 While it was already known that God is omnipresent, the idea of God dwelling within the saved would have to be specified as the Holy Spirit in order to avoid the Helper being confused with some other lesser spiritual being.
-Thus, it makes sense that it had to be constantly reiterated: the Holy Spirit *is* God.
+Thus, it makes sense that it had to be constantly reiterated: the Holy Spirit _is_ God.

 ### 3

-> *Whenever it is said in the scriptures that there is but one God, it is meant the Father.*
+> _Whenever it is said in the scriptures that there is but one God, it is meant the Father._

 I am asumming by scriptures Newton means the NT, as the Father, Son, and Holy Spirit was a NT revelation given to us by Jesus.
 Regardless, I thik my point in #2 also applies to this.
 The NT writers were very careful to avoid the implication of there being more than one God, but that doesn't mean they never imply Jesus Christ to be God.
 Here are two examples:

 In 1 Corinthians 8:6

-> * yet for us there is one God, the Father, from whom are all things and for whom we exist, and one Lord, Jesus Christ, through whom are all things and through whom we exist.*
+> - yet for us there is one God, the Father, from whom are all things and for whom we exist, and one Lord, Jesus Christ, through whom are all things and through whom we exist.\*

 The word for God here is "θεὸς" (Theos) and the word for Lord is "κύριος" (kyrios).
 Before any objections are that kyrios doesn't refer to God, it is used numerous times in the scriptures when quoting OT scriptures that referred to God (1st Corinthians 14:21, 2nd Corinthians 6:17 & 18, and 2nd Corinthians 10:17 just for those two letters alone).
 Here we see clearly Paul avoiding the accusation of polytheism, yet still showing that Christ is God.

-Another possible issue someone might bring up is that the words for *from* "ἐξ" (ek) and *through* "διά" (dia) are different.
+Another possible issue someone might bring up is that the words for _from_ "ἐξ" (ek) and _through_ "διά" (dia) are different.
 However, both have been used in a way similar to "by" in english.
 Not only that, but this still would not call the trinity into question, as this is merely stating the origin and cause of all things, which are both attributed to God.
 There is nothing wrong to say that God's divine Logos was the cause of all things and God's divine power was the origin of all things.

 In Hebrews 13:8

-> *Jesus Christ is the same yesterday and today and forever.*
+> _Jesus Christ is the same yesterday and today and forever._

 Is the NT writer quoting the psalms and subsituting in Jesus Christ where God is mentioned, effectively equating Jesus to God.

 ### 4

-> *When, after some heretics had taken Christ for a mere man and others for the supreme God, St John in his Gospel endeavoured to state his nature so that men might have from thence a right apprehension of him and avoid those heresies and to that end calls him the word or logos: we must suppose that he intended that term in the sense that it was taken in the world before he used it when in like manner applied to an intelligent being.
+> _When, after some heretics had taken Christ for a mere man and others for the supreme God, St John in his Gospel endeavoured to state his nature so that men might have from thence a right apprehension of him and avoid those heresies and to that end calls him the word or logos: we must suppose that he intended that term in the sense that it was taken in the world before he used it when in like manner applied to an intelligent being.
 For if the Apostles had not used words as they found them how could they expect to have been rightly understood.
-Now the term logos before St John wrote, was generally used in the sense of the Platonists, when applied to an intelligent being and the Arians understood it in the same sense, and therefore theirs is the true sense of St John.*
+Now the term logos before St John wrote, was generally used in the sense of the Platonists, when applied to an intelligent being and the Arians understood it in the same sense, and therefore theirs is the true sense of St John._

 This seems to dance dangerously close to an etymological fallacy.
-Koine Greek was the *lingua franca* of the time, and thus was spoken in many cultures that would be wholly separated from Platonist philosophies.
-To imagine that a Hebrew Sadducee from Jerusalem and a Greek Philosopher from Thebes would have the same understanding of the word *logos* doesn't sound very plausible.
+Koine Greek was the _lingua franca_ of the time, and thus was spoken in many cultures that would be wholly separated from Platonist philosophies.
+To imagine that a Hebrew Sadducee from Jerusalem and a Greek Philosopher from Thebes would have the same understanding of the word _logos_ doesn't sound very plausible.

 Nonetheless, if logos is referring to how Platonists would describe it, that still would not give good ground to Arianism.
 In John 1:1-5

->*In the beginning was the Word, and the Word was with God, and the Word was God.
+> _In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things came into being through Him, and apart from Him nothing came into being that has come into being.
 In Him was life, and the life was the Light of men.
-The Light shines in the darkness, and the darkness did not comprehend it.*
+The Light shines in the darkness, and the darkness did not comprehend it._

 Arians claim that the Logos refers to a being created by God that then brought everything else into being.
 However, this does not obtain, as the Logos is so tightly linked to God that to state the Logos as contingent on God would imply that God is not necessarily logical by nature.

-It also doesn't obtain that the Logos is a contingent being, as only contingent things come into being, yet the Logos did not come into being as *all* things came into being with the Logos being the efficient cause of *all* things.
-Given the previous statement, we have to assume that *apart* does not mean "Except for" but "without".
-This is because of the repetative nature of the statement, and if it were the case that *apart* meant "except", then we should expect John to have added the same exception to the meaning of *all*.
+It also doesn't obtain that the Logos is a contingent being, as only contingent things come into being, yet the Logos did not come into being as _all_ things came into being with the Logos being the efficient cause of _all_ things.
+Given the previous statement, we have to assume that _apart_ does not mean "Except for" but "without".
+This is because of the repetative nature of the statement, and if it were the case that _apart_ meant "except", then we should expect John to have added the same exception to the meaning of _all_.

-In addition, the next usage of the greek word "apart" *(choris)* in John isn't used in a way the Arianist would want.
+In addition, the next usage of the greek word "apart" _(choris)_ in John isn't used in a way the Arianist would want.
 The other usage is in John 15:5

-> *I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for **apart** from Me you can do nothing.*
+> _I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for **apart** from Me you can do nothing._

 Which draws a nice parallel to the first chapter.
 One might even imagine that this phrase is from what John drew from as inspiration for the beginning of his gospel.
 The next usage of the word just refers to the burial clothes of Jesus being set aside and probably shouldn't be seen as to have the same literary weight as the previous two.